S3-working-group/s3-practical-guide/content/src/appendix/icpt.md

 I will work in accordance with my level of competence and the client’s needs, and disclose when I am out of my depth.

-I stay up to date with the ongoing developments of the S3 and the way it’s presented.[^icpt-follow]
+I stay up to date with the ongoing developments of the S3 and the way it’s presented. (e.g. by following the changelog in the latest version of the practical guide)

 I will continue learning about S3, deepen my understanding and explore related topics.